training4developers/ng2-widgets-app/config/README.md

 ### Process Flow

-Run **npm start** from a terminal, the web server configuration is loaded from **package.json**, and the Express-based web server is started.
-Based upon the default configuration, the web site can be loaded from http://localhost:3000, and the widgets REST service is available via http://localhost:3000/api/widgets.
+Run **npm start** from a terminal, the web server configuration is loaded from **config/bs-config.js**, and the BrowserSync-based web server is started.
+Based upon the default configuration, the web site can be loaded from http://localhost:3000, and the widgets REST service provided by **json-server** is available via http://localhost:3010/widgets.

 #### Widgets REST Endponts

 __Resource Collection URI__

-- GET /api/widgets -> returns a JSON formatted array of widget objects
+- GET http://localhost:3010/widgets -> returns a JSON formatted array of widget objects
-- POST /api/widgets -> the request body should contain a JSON formatted widget object, returns a JSON formatted widget object with the id, created and modified fields updated
+- POST http://localhost:3010/widgets -> the request body should contain a JSON formatted widget object, returns a JSON formatted widget object with the id, created and modified fields updated

 __Resource Element URI__

-- GET /api/widgets/<widget id> -> a JSON formatted widget object
+- GET http://localhost:3010/widgets/<widget id> -> a JSON formatted widget object
-- PUT /api/widgets/<widget id> -> the request body should contain a JSON formatted widget object, returns a JSON formatted widget objects with the modified field updated
+- PUT http://localhost:3010/widgets/<widget id> -> the request body should contain a JSON formatted widget object, returns a JSON formatted widget objects with the modified field updated
-- DELETE /api/widgets/<widget id> -> returns a JSON formatted widget object of the widget deleted
+- DELETE http://localhost:3010/widgets/<widget id> -> returns a JSON formatted widget object of the widget deleted

 ## Development Configuration